vuejs/vetur/docs/setup.md

 ### Path mapping

-- Components imported by non relative path need path mapping configuration.Vetur needs knowledge about your project to resolve component.
-This is similar to [Webapck's alias](https://webpack.js.org/configuration/resolve/) or [TypeScript's path mapping](https://www.typescriptlang.org/docs/handbook/module-resolution.html).

-Path mapping configuration in Vetur is the same as that in TypeScript.
-You need to add `tsconfig.json` or `jsconfig.json` in your project and add `paths` option in the json.

-You can set example below.

-Project layou:
+If you are using [Webapck's alias](https://webpack.js.org/configuration/resolve/) or [TypeScript's path mapping](https://www.typescriptlang.org/docs/handbook/module-resolution.html) to resolve components, you need to update Vetur's `tsconfig.json` or `jsconfig.json`.

+For example:

 ```html
 └── src